top of page

 • Improves adoption and sustainability

-2 — Developing - Capability is emerging but immature.
-Awareness is growing, but gaps constrain impact.
+2 — Limited Capability exists in pockets but remains immature.
+Awareness is increasing and some structures or controls are emerging, but significant gaps constrain reliability and impact.

-5 — Best Practice - Capability is mature, embedded, optimised, and continuously improving.
+5 — Best Practice Capability is mature, embedded and continuously improving.
+Assurance is robust and the capability can be benchmarked against peers or industry leaders.

 3.7 Overall Maturity Score (0–25)